tekierz/RH24-Table62/readme.md

 # Miragé - The Smart Mirror

 A Python-based smart mirror application that combines computer vision, artificial intelligence, and natural language processing to create an interactive experience.
-The system detects people in real-time, analyzes their appearance using a combination of YOLOv5, Llama 3.2 (via Lambda Labs), and OpenAI's GPT-4o-Mini, and delivers witty responses through speech synthesis, while also providing useful information like weather updates.
+The system detects people in real-time, analyzes their appearance using a combination of YOLOv11, Llama 3.2 (via Lambda Labs), and OpenAI's GPT-4o-Mini, and delivers witty responses through speech synthesis, while also providing useful information like weather updates.
+We're also pulling weather data from OpenWeather API and displaying it on the mirror to demonstrate how to integrate external APIs.

 ## Core Technologies

 ### AI and Machine Learning
-- **OpenAI GPT-4 Vision**: Powers image analysis and generates contextual responses
+- **OpenAI GPT-4o**: Powers image analysis and generates contextual responses
 - **OpenCV**: Handles real-time computer vision and person detection
-- **YOLOv5**: Provides real-time person detection with high accuracy
+- **YOLOv11**: Provides real-time person detection with high accuracy
 - **PyTorch**: Supports deep learning models for advanced computer vision tasks

 ### Integration & Services
 - **Discord Bot**: Remote control, monitoring, and image sharing capabilities
 - **OpenWeather API**: Real-time weather information and condition-aware fashion advice
-- **Text-to-Speech**: Voice output using platform-specific engines
+- **Text-to-Speech**: GPT-4o-Mini-Audio_preview for voice output
+- **Lambda Labs**: Powers Llama 3.2 for advanced text generation
 ## Features

 ### Person Detection
-- Real-time person tracking using YOLOv5
+- Real-time person tracking using YOLOv11
 - Adjustable confidence threshold (using '[' and ']' keys)
 - Configurable center detection region (using '-' and '+' keys)
 - Automatic person presence tracking with cooldown timer